sjg20/u-boot-concept/doc/usage/environment.rst

 permitted.
 It is a good idea to indent your scripts so that only the 'var=' appears at the start of a line.

+To add additional text to a variable you can use var+=value.
+This text is merged into the variable during the make process and made available as a single value to U-Boot.

+This file can include C-style comments.
+Blank lines and multi-line variables are supported, and you can use normal C preprocessor directives and CONFIG defines from your board config also.

 For example, for snapper9260 you would create a text file called `board/bluewater/env/snapper9260.env` containing the environment text.